-The best email marketing platforms allow bloggers to connect and engage with their readers, build a relationship, and eventually convert subscribers into paying customers.
+The best email marketing platforms allow bloggers to connect and engage with their readers, build relationships, and eventually convert subscribers into paying customers.

-If you’re new to email marketing, step 1 is to choose an email marketing platform to begin to collect and send emails.
+If you’re new to email marketing, step 1 is choosing an email marketing platform to begin collecting and sending emails.
 But with so many email marketing services to choose from, how do you know which one is best?

 For this reason, I decided to compile this list of the best email marketing platforms for bloggers.

 1. ConvertKit – The best email marketing platform